 Depending on the positioning of the mics, the Blumlein pair can pick up more or less room ambience.

-Ribbon microphones, by their bidirectional nature, lend themselves nicely to the Blumlein pair technique and are typically the microphones used in this coincident pair.
+By their bidirectional nature, ribbon microphones lend themselves nicely to the Blumlein pair technique and are typically the microphones used in this coincident pair.

 Usually, the mic will be stacked one on top of the other with the ribbon elements as close together as possible.
 This typically means the bottom microphone will be right-side-up while the top microphone will be up-side-down.